the glorious Liberty

 Two ideas are set forth here, the one upon and above the other.
 First, the creature (mankind, see J. Stuart Russell's The Parousia, pages 224-225) is said to be in bondage to corruption, which no doubt means that he is wholly and fully encased and imprisoned within a decaying body (1 CORINTHIANS 15:42, 50).
 There appears to be no escape from it, and as his body continues to decay, man is corrupting with it.
 But then somehow he is to be set at liberty and this liberty has to do with being a son of GOD.

 Some might think that when we became Christians that maybe it was then that we escaped corruption and were at that time delivered into this glorious liberty.
 Howbeit, that is probably not the case for Paul's continual and re-occurring theme here was the resurrection.
-In verse eleven he declared that GOD, who raised up Christ from the dead, shall also quicken (make alive) their mortal bodies.
-In verse thirteen he promised that if they shall mortify (make dead) the deeds of the body then they shall live, no doubt in resurrection.
+In verse eleven he declared that GOD, who raised up Christ from the dead, shall also quicken (give life to, NRSV) their mortal bodies.
+In verse thirteen he promised that if they shall mortify (put to death, NRSV) the deeds of the body then they shall live, no doubt in resurrection.
 Then a couple of verses after the passage we are studying Paul reveals that he too was waiting for this deliverance, this adoption, the redemption of his body.

 - ROMANS 8:23 And not only they, but ourselves also, which have the firstfruits of the Spirit, even we ourselves groan within ourselves, waiting for the adoption, to wit, the redemption of our body.

-This passage also is most curious.
+This passage itself is most curious and deserves a brief comment.
 Paul stated here that they were groaning within themselves as they waited for their adoption, which was to coincide with the redemption of their bodies.
 What else can this mean than that their resurrection and adoption would happen together, or at least in close proximity to one another.

 We should note that Paul was careful to make the distinction here that these sons of GOD were adopted children (ROMANS 8:15), and not begotten.
-Yeshua (Jesus) was GOD's only begotten Son (JOHN 3:18), all others are adopted (see the Study, By Birth or Adoption?).
+Yeshua (Jesus) was GOD's only begotten Son (JOHN 1:18; 3:18 1 JOHN 4:9), all others are adopted (see the Study, By Birth or Adoption?).

 To grasp the depth and magnitude of all that Paul intended by this Glorious Liberty, let us begin by considering the context of his statement.
 Chapter eight comes off of chapter seven, for Paul emphatically stated in the first verse, "Therefore now"!
 Therefore means that we must look at what preceded the therefore to see exactly what he intended his reader to understand.